top of page

 Quintiva does not discard any of these contributions.
 It weaves them together into a framework that helps us see the whole person and guides practical interventions that meet them where they are.

-Why five domains?
+Why six domains?

-1. Neurological: because addiction literally reshapes the brain.
+1. Neurological: Because addiction literally reshapes the brain.
 Recovery involves stabilising, rewiring, and learning how to manage triggers tied to neurobiology.

-2. Behavioural: because addiction is also a set of habits, rituals, and learned responses.
+2. Behavioural: Because addiction is also a set of habits, rituals, and learned responses.
 Changing the environment, building new routines, and disrupting automatic chains are essential.

-3. Emotional: because unprocessed stress, grief, shame, and trauma keep people stuck.
+3. Emotional: Because unprocessed stress, grief, shame, and trauma keep people stuck.
 Recognising each person’s Adverse Emotional Stress Threshold (A.E.S.T.) helps tailor support.

-4. Social: because human beings heal or suffer in community.
+4. Social: Because human beings heal or suffer in community.
 Relationships can be sources of strength or risk.
 Recovering a healthy social life is fundamental.

-5. Spiritual: because without meaning, hope, or guiding values, many find it hard to stay well.
+5. Spiritual: Because without meaning, hope, or guiding values, many find it hard to stay well.
 This doesn’t demand religious faith, but it does invite exploring what makes life worth living.

 These became the pillars of the Quintiva Framework, offering a clear yet flexible way to assess where a person is struggling and to build a personalised path forward.